clakomy/everfrost/README.md

 # everfrost
-A place for web content, epic pictures and weird poetry A writer and musician.
+A place for web content, epic pictures and weird poetry.
+A writer and musician.
 Used to be a journalist, now work for a Poland-based software house.
+This is my first experience with Git.